artlav/meteor_decoder/README.md

 As of March 2017, N2 got APIDs 64 (0.5-0.7), 65 (0.7-1.1) and 68 (10.5-11.5)
 Defaults produce 125 image compatible with many tools
 Nice false color image is produced with -r 65 -g 65 -b 64
+Decoded dump is 9 times smaller than the raw signal, and can be re-decoded 20x as fast, so it's a good format to store images and play with channels